Phys 201 General Physics I Fall 2008

 75%-79% is a "C+" 60% - 64% is a "D", 65%-69% is a "D+" and below 60% is an "F".

 Class Attendance Policy: The attendance policy followed in this course is the same as that which appears in the current Winthrop University Catalog.
 Briefly, "If a student's absences in a course total 25% or more of the class meetings for the course, the student will receive a grade of N, F, or U, which ever is appropriate."
-Please read your catalog for details.
+The dead line to drop a course with an "N" is Oct.
+23. Please read your catalog for details.
 The professor will determine when taking attendance is appropriate.
 If all the members of the class are present, there is no need to take attendance.
 Students who leave early or come excessively late for reasons that are not clear to the instructor may be marked absent.
 Class participation is a major requirement.
 The course will use a Personal Response System that records the participation of each student.

 Somme Helpful Physic Links